Mayank-Patel1015/Creating-Using-Effective-AI/README.md

 1. **Add “Red Team Mode”**: Button that switches system prompt to “Try to trick me, then explain the lesson.”
 2. **Add “Prompt Genealogy”**: Show the user how changing 1 word in their prompt changes the answer.
 3. **Add certificates**: After 10 sessions where `human_words > ai_words`, unlock a “Level 1: AI Skeptic” badge.

-Want me to write the code for “Red Team Mode” next?
-Or help you customize the system prompt for a specific skill like “how to verify AI claims”?

 You’re 1 hour away from having an AI that’s on your side, not your electric bill.